-Upon submission of any of the application requirements, applicants will receive electronic notification of their application status via e-mail through the CASPA website.
+Upon receipt of a verified application, applicants will receive electronic notification of their application status via e-mail through the CASPA website.
 You are required to regularly check your e-mail account provided on your CASPA application and update any e-mail address changes in a reasonable period of time.
 Failure to respond to program requests in a timely manner may result in loss of eligibility for program admission.
 Notification of acceptance will be communicated via email four to six weeks after all interviews have been completed.

 When trying to get information from the LSUHSC-NO Program office, e-mail communication is preferred.
 You may e-mail the program at PAProgram@lsuhsc.edu.
+Please allow up to one week for a response.
+Note that during busy admissions cycles, you may receive an automatic reply outlining when you should expect to receive a response.